-- As of Monday (August 9, 2010) Business Services has incorporated the W-9 indicator field in the WISDM Vendor Search.
+- As of August 9, 2010, Business Services has incorporated the W-9 indicator field in the WISDM Vendor Search.
 When processing tax reportable payments through any UW payment mechanism please check the WISDM Vendor Search to determine if a W-9 (or W-8 BEN for Nonresident Aliens (NRA)) is on file at Business Services.
-If a W-9 is on file you will not need to include a W-9 with your payment requests.
-If a W-9 is not on file you will need to include a W-9 with your first payment request to a vendor so that the vendor can be set up at Accounting Services and the Taxpayer Identification Number (TIN) can be verified with the IRS TIN Matching Program.
+If a W-9 is on file, you will not need to include a W-9 with your payment requests.
+If a W-9 is not on file, you will need to include a W-9 with your first payment request to a vendor so the vendor can be set up at Accounting Services and the Taxpayer Identification Number (TIN) can be verified with the IRS TIN Matching Program.
 For tax reportable transactions, if a W-9 is not on file per the WISDM Vendor Search and you do not include the W-9 with your payment requests, Business Services will put your payment request on hold and inform you that you need to get a W-9 before the payment is released for processing.

-The form W-9 is required by an individual or entity (Form W-9 requester) who is required to file an information return with the IRS and must obtain the payee’s correct taxpayer identification number (TIN) to report on an information return the amount paid to a payee, or other amount reportable on an information return.
+The W-9 form is required by an individual or entity (Form W-9 requester) who is required to file an information return with the IRS and must obtain the payee’s correct taxpayer identification number (TIN) to report on an information return the amount paid to a payee, or other amount reportable on an information return.
 A TIN may be a social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN/FEIN).